Eddio0141/UniTAS/README.md

 # Important TODOs
 - Use Harmony's Traverse utilities for all reflection stuff
-- Use System.Reflection and [manual patching](https://harmony.pardeike.net/articles/basics.html#manual-patching) to patch stuff depending on unity version.
-Might have to stick to manual patching everything since unity engine has changed a lot
 - Separate tool to set up the TAS tool for a unity game
 - Integrate BepInEx to project
 - Build script or something to build everything properly